anwaresaid/next-product-list/README.md

 ## Installation

 Clone the repository and install the dependencies:
--cd to the directory
+- cd to the directory
--npm install
+- npm install

 ## Usage

 To run the application:
--npm run dev
+- npm run dev